burnsajohn/predictTrophicMode/README.md

-the following commands can be used to get the list of signifcant hits in the correct format for the prediction tool (in BASH):
+the following commands can be used to get the list of signifcant hits in the correct format for the prediction tool (in BASH).
+The output files with the format "species_sigModels.txt" should contain a list of HMM names that are significant hits to at least 1 protein in your target genome:

     sigfile=${species}_sigHits.txt
     sigModel=${sigfile//_sigHits.txt/_sigModels.txt}